 KYLIE Needs A Foster Home!

 LUCCI - Setter/Retriever, female, 9 years old, 83 lbs.
 Lucci is a large bundle of love.
 She loves her people, she loves her Buppy toy, she loves her bed and everyone else’s.
 She is happy just to lean against you and sigh adoringly in your direction.
 She takes daily medication for her thyroid - an easy pill in her kibble twice a day - and is currently being assessed and treated for some allergies.
 She has discovered “the walk” and loves to be taken on one daily.
 Lucci is learning about these things called stairs and has mastered five steps up and down to a deck so far!
 She is picture perfect in the car, comes when called, and was obviously raised with love.
 Lucci has been taught basic commands and is patient and gentle with children.
 She gets excited when around other dogs - she is not aggressive, just not schooled on correct behavior and may overwhelm a shy dog.
-She has lived with dog-savvy cats, but she would like to play with them, so might be too much for one not used to dogs.
+She has lived with dog-savvy cats, but she would like to play with them, so dog-savvy cats only, please!
 She is fine and not stressed about going to the vet.
-She does not, however, like to be left at home when you go out, so won't you please take her with you?
-And she is strong enough to break out of a crate, so her foster mom has rigged up a pen in the garage and she is ok there if you leave her LOTS of toys to keep her busy!
-But what Lucci loves the most is to be anywhere near her people, so we're hoping for a home for her where someone is home lots of the time.
+She has some separation anxiety which her foster mom is managing with a good supply of toys and a secure pen.
+But what Lucci loves the most is to be anywhere near her people, so her dream would be a home where someone is home lots of the time.
+She's super low key, and just wants a place to be comfy, loved, and fed well.
+If you don't have a leash or food in your hand, she'd rather be napping on her cozy bed.
 Lucci is the type of dog that will pay your love back in triplicate!
 Note: visual breed identification in dogs is unreliable, so for most of the dogs we are only guessing at predominant breed or breed mix.
 We get to know each dog as an individual and will do our best to describe each of our dogs based on personality, not by breed label.

 SHELLI, CGC - American Staffordshire Terrier mix, female, 2 years.
 When you think of bully breeds, you often think of a boisterous dog who is a bit of a clown, but Shelli is a bit more subtle.
 This beautiful girl was found abandoned in a house, and was a bit shy when she arrived, but is coming out of her shell and showing us what a sweet girl she is.
 It was quickly discovered that she is eager to please (and is a sucker for a bit of chicken!)
 Shelli does very well with other dogs and is gentle with people and children.
 She seems ok with dog-savvy cats.
 A lot of noise and activity make her nervous, though, so she is looking for a relatively quiet home.
 Shelli has good house manners although since she is so food motivated she may need to be crated or kept out of the kitchen when home alone as she will counter surf.
 We are proud to note that Shelli has earned her Canine Good Citizen designation!
 Note: visual breed identification in dogs is unreliable, so for most of the dogs we are only guessing at predominant breed or breed mix.
 We get to know each dog as an individual and will do our best to describe each of our dogs based on personality, not by breed label.